getbubblenow/javicle/README.md

 JVC is for people who have used ffmpeg filters before and had flashbacks of editing Sendmail configs and debugging PostScript.

+##### Caveat Emptor
 Obligatory Disclaimer: JVC is still relatively new software and lots of stuff might break.
-At least it should never overwrite your source files.
-All output goes to new files.
+It should never overwrite your source files, all output goes to new files.

 # Requirements
  * Java 11